dsandersGit/GIT_Solver/README.md

 ![Solver_Classification](https://github.com/dsandersGit/GIT_Solver/assets/140900940/aa770ff8-1fde-4a6d-aaaf-5d8288b57cc4)

 Statús of the tool is 'under devlopment', yet capable of running.
 Datasets in CSV, exhibiting numerical values and one String classification, can be processed.
+Header is optional.
 Exemplarily the first data of the IRIS dataset, which is included, are formatted like:

 Sepal_Length,Sepal_Width,Petal_Length,Petal_Width,Species